 1978 Carol Hall's The Best Little Whorehouse in Texas, starring Carlin Glynn, opens on Broadway at the 46th Street Theatre.
-The musical directed by Peter Masterson and Tommy Tune will garner seven Tony nominations and win two; for Glynn and co-star Henderson Forsythe.
+The musical directed by Peter Masterson and Tommy Tune garners seven Tony nominations and wins two, for Glynn and co-star Henderson Forsythe.

-1987 Steel Magnolias, Robert Harling's smalltown drama transfers from Off-Broadway's WPA Theatre to Off-Broadway's Lucille Lortel Theatre where it will play 817 performances.
-The play features Kate Wilkinson under the direction of Pamela Berlin.
+1987 Robert Harling's smalltown drama Steel Magnolias transfers from Off-Broadway's WPA Theatre to Off-Broadway's Lucille Lortel Theatre where it plays 1,126 performances.
+The play features Betsy Aidem, Mary Fogarty, Margo Martindale, Rosemary Prinz, Constance Schulman, and Kate Wilkinson under the direction of Pamela Berlin.

-1997 Though Cats opened to mixed reviews October 7, 1982 and its slogan, "Now and Forever," seemed a bit presumptuous, the show officially becomes the longest-running musical in Broadway history when it plays its record-breaking 6,138th performance tonight.
-The record will be surpassed by another Andrew Lloyd Webber musical, The Phantom of the Opera, in 2006.
+1997 Cats officially becomes the longest-running musical in Broadway history when it plays its record-breaking 6,138th performance.
+The record is later surpassed by another Andrew Lloyd Webber musical, The Phantom of the Opera, in 2006.

 2013 The Off-Broadway premiere of Tennessee Williams' rarely-seen The Two-Character Play opens at New World Stages.
 Amanda Plummer and Brad Dourif star as two actors on tour who find themselves deserted by their troupe.

 2014 Holler If Ya Hear Me, a non-biographical musical inspired by the music and lyrics of Tupac Shakur, opens on Broadway at the Palace Theatre.
-Directed by Kenny Leon, the cast includes Saul Williams, Christopher Jackson, Saycon Sengbloh, John Earl Jelks and Tonya Pinkins.
-It will close a month later, after 38 performances.
+Directed by Kenny Leon, the cast includes Saul Williams, Christopher Jackson, Saycon Sengbloh, John Earl Jelks, and Tonya Pinkins.
+It closes a month later, after 38 performances.